electronfraud/plot/README.md

-# Plot v1
+# Plot V1

-This action plots schematics as PDFs and commits them to the repo.
+This action plots KiCad schematics as PDFs and commits them to the repo.
 It's designed to work with [actions/checkout](https://github.com/actions/checkout).

 ## Usage